-Kamala Harris

-Vice President of the United States of America

-The Summit also highlighted the United States' commitment, with Vice President Kamala Harris underscoring the importance of "bridging the digital divide and ensuring that technology serves the people."
+Kamala Harris Vice President of the United States of America The Summit also highlighted the United States' commitment, with Vice President Kamala Harris underscoring the importance of "bridging the digital divide and ensuring that technology serves the people."
 This statement aligns with the ethos of Rise Networks, where the social implications of Al are paramount.
-The President of the European Commission, Ursula von der Leyen, brought attention to the EU's approach to AI, focusing on ensuring that it "works for the people," resonating with our Rise Networks' vision and commitment to responsible and human-centered Al. In the field of entrepreneurship and innovation, Elon Musk's insights calls our collective conscience to action on the critical nature of "innovation without sacrificing safety and ethical considerations."
+The President of the European Commission, Ursula von der Leyen, brought attention to the EU's approach to AI, focusing on ensuring that it "works for the people," resonating with our Rise Networks' vision and commitment to responsible and human-centered AI.
+In the field of entrepreneurship and innovation, Elon Musk's insights calls our collective conscience to action on the critical nature of "innovation without sacrificing safety and ethical considerations."

-Dr. Bosun Tijani

-Minister of Communications, Innovation, and Digital Economy of Nigeria of innovators and entrepreneurs", emphasizing the significance of harnessing Artificial Intelligence for the benefit of humanity and affirmed our Nation's appreciation to the UK Government for including Nigeria in the UK AI for Development Programme, Which will bolster the country's AI research which will bolster the country's AI research capabilities, the development of inclusive datasets and the National AI Research Scheme".
+Dr. Bosun Tijani Minister of Communications, Innovation, and Digital Economy of Nigeria Shared valuable perspectives on the integration of Al into our National Development Strategies, spotlighting the need for infrastructural readiness and policy frameworks conducive to Al growth in African nations.
+In addition to that, he underscored "Nigeria's role as a nation of innovators and entrepreneurs", emphasizing the significance of harnessing Artificial Intelligence for the benefit of humanity and affirmed our Nation's appreciation to the UK Government for including Nigeria in the UK AI for Development Programme, which will bolster the country's AI research capabilities, the development of inclusive datasets and the National AI Research Scheme".